rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Valued equivalalence      : +0.107
      Epistemic determination   :  0.230

 With an epistemic determination level of 0.230, the *extended Kendall tau* index (see [BIS-2012]_) is in fact computed on 61.5% (100.0 x (1.0 + 0.23)/2) of the pairwise strict outranking comparisons.
-Furthermore, the bipolar-valued *relational equivalence* characteristics between the strict outranking relation and the *Copeland* ranking equals +0.107, i.e. a *majority* of 55.35% of the criteria significance supports the relational equivalence between the given strict outranking relation and the corresponding *Copeland* ranking [60]_.
+Furthermore, the bipolar-valued *relational equivalence* characteristics between the strict outranking relation and the *Copeland* ranking equals +0.107, i.e. a *majority* of 55.35% of the criteria significance supports the relational equivalence between the given strict outranking relation and the corresponding *Copeland* ranking [59]_.

 The *Copeland* scores deliver actually only a unique *weak ranking*, i.e. a ranking with potential ties.
-This weak ranking may be constructed with the :py:class:`~transitiveDigraphs.WeakCopelandOrder` class.
+This weak ranking may be constructed with the :py:class:`transitiveDigraphs.WeakCopelandOrder` class.

 .. code-block:: pycon
    :name: weakCopelandRanking